-School District's Responses to Findings
+School District Response to Findings

-The School District's responses to the findings identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs.
-The School District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The School District's response to the finding identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs.
+The School District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.